insooth/insooth.github.io/object-pool-modelling.md

 std::pair<E, std::optional<std::unique_ptr<T, D>>> construct(As&&...);
 ```

-where `D` stores information to which pool put back the returned `T`, at least `std::pair<size_t, size_t>` to navigate in the three.
+where `D` stores information to which pool put back the returned `T`, at least `std::tuple<size_t, size_t>` to navigate in the three.
 Search for `T*` in tree mapped type is linear, so that `max` value should be kept small.
 Moving from state free (or unborn which requires memory allocation for `T` object) to occupied is done by dedicated function that locks stored `mutex` and modifies the `array` of objects.